 Reckless conduct is a gross deviation from the standard of care that a reasonable person would exercise.
 People are reckless when they consciously disregard a significant risk they created.

 For purposes of determining whether a defendant’s conduct was reckless, the jury may take into account both:

 - The defendant’s personal knowledge and experience (which is a subjective standard), and

 - What a reasonable person would have understood under the circumstances (which is an objective standard).2

 1.2.
 Serious bodily injury

-Serious bodily injury means physical harm that involves a substantial risk of either:
+Serious bodily injury means physical harm that involves a substantial risk of death or either:

 - serious permanent disfigurement,